Xilinx/Embedded-Reference-Platforms-User-Guide/run-application.md

 * `./ws_f2d/gst/apps/filter2d/Debug/gstdemo.`

 >**:information_source: TIP**
-> * copy libfilter2d.so, libgstsdxbase.so and libgstsdxallocator.so in /lib directory.
+> * Copy libfilter2d.so, libgstsdxbase.so and libgstsdxallocator.so in lib directory.
-> * copy libgstsdxfilter2d.so in /gstreamer-1.0.
+> * Copy libgstsdxfilter2d.so in gstreamer-1.0.
-> * Rest all images copy directly in sdcard's root folder /.
+> * Rest all images copy directly in sdcard's root folder.

 **opticalflow case**